AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-12-27-fluid-type-scale-with-css-clamp/index.md

 }
 ```

 Finally, note that depending on what values you pass into this function, you may get really long floating-point numbers.
-You can truncate them using a custom rounding function:
+You can define a custom rounding function to truncate them (don't be fooled by Sass's built-in `math.round`; it rounds to the nearest whole number).
+The following code is a modification of [this handy gist by GitHub user terkel](https://gist.github.com/terkel/4373420):

 ```scss {data-file="_functions.scss" data-copyable=true}
 @function rnd($number, $places: 0) {